MunicipalityOfAnchorage/text-it-helper/docs/README.md

   ),
 ```

-So the complete POST body looks like:
+The complete POST body should look like:

 ```
 @(json(object(